yussif758/SPROCKET-CENTRAL/README.md

 Below are more in-depth descriptions of the data quality issues encountered in the datasets and some mitigation and recommendations.
 - Inaccuracy:

-  Some dates in the DOB column in the "Customer Demographic" datasets were inaccurate and missing some values.
+  Some dates in the "DOB" column in the "Customer Demographic" datasets were inaccurate and missing some values.

   Mitigation: After sorting the DOB column in ascending order, you'll notice an outlier.
 Filter out the outlier in the DOB.